rackerlabs/docs-cloud-load-balancers/rst/dev-guide/getting-started/examples/create-load-balancer.rst

    SERVICENET) for free data transfer between services if desired.

--  Nodes = enter the IP address that you recorded for your first Cloud Server created in :ref:`Create Cloud Servers <create-cloud-servers>`:
+-  Nodes = enter the IP address that you recorded for your first Cloud Server created in :ref:`Creating Cloud Servers <create-cloud-servers>`:

    -  ``<node address="``\ **<IP address of FIRST cloud server>**\ ``" port="80" condition="ENABLED"/>``